 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and provide details of the amount?

-Caveats to be read in in addition to the above Leeds Building Society transfer of equity Advice :
+General Advice to read in further to the above Leeds Building Society transfer of equity Info :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Leeds Building Society conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may require that you have a license to do so from the landlord.
-If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.